Free State of Bottleneck: Abolition

 After four years of existence, the Free State of Bottleneck was abolished on 23 February 1923 following the French Occupation of the Ruhr.
 The Bottleneck was eventually reincorporated with the Prussian province of Hesse-Nassau.

 The Bottleneck today

-The territory that formerly comprised the Bottleneck is now part of the Rhine Gorge UNESCO World Heritage Site.
+The former territory of the Bottleneck is now part of the Rhine Gorge UNESCO World Heritage Site.
 The history of the Bottleneck is now a tourist attraction in the area, particularly in the former Free State's major towns of Kaub and Lorch.

 Bottleneck stamps and currency are now sought-after rarities.
 Wine that was smuggled in from occupied Germany and stored in Lorch and Kaub can also fetch high prices.